 The started machines are not accessible directly and passing through the region router is enforced.
-The client is authenticated using a machine password or an administrator password for administrative commands.
-The passwords are managed by the Cloud Manager.
 The diagram below summarizes the architecture with AWS.

 As shown below, each region provides a different URL address to its router.
 Clients should not hardcode IP addresses to access the region routers, and should always make sure to use the latest DNS resolution.
 In order to enable this connection, the client firewalls must be configured to open the standard HTTPS port 443 to the following hosts depending on the region.